DecimalMan/dkp-build/README.md

 ------

 Try ```./massbuild.sh --help```.
 My typical usage is ```./massbuild.sh -f d2spr``` until everything works, then ```./massbuild.sh -u``` to publish a new release.  ```./massbuild.sh -Cc``` is handy for fixing even the most broken build tree.

+Devices may be specified as "full-dev-name", "dev" (unambiguously autocompleted), or "src-branch:dev".